NullVoxPopuli/defrag/README.md

 # Defrag

-De-fragment the dependencies your monorepo.
+De-fragment the dependencies your monorepo, reducing the number of copies of in-range dependencies

 This will sync all the versions in your monorepo to the same version, _within_ the configured range.